 Any notification of works at or in relation to a Recorded or Registered Monument should be given using this form - Ministerial Notification - Works at/near Monument - and forwarded to email@example.com marked "Notification under the National Monuments Acts 1930-2004".

 Protection which applies to National Monuments

 For national monuments in the ownership or guardianship of the Minister or a Local Authority or which are subject to a preservation order or temporary preservation order, the prior written consent of the Minister is required for any works at or in proximity to the monument.

 Lists of national monuments in the Minister’s ownership or guardianship (by county) can be accessed here.
 A list is also available of national monuments subject to Preservation Orders.
 It should be noted that these lists may not be exhaustive and if you have any doubt as to the status of a particular monument, you should contact the National Monuments Service.
 For a list of national monuments in the ownership of individual local authorities please contact the relevant local authority.

-Applications for Ministerial Consent should be made using this form - NMS 5-06 Consent Application Form 149KB and returned to:The Director National Monuments Service Department of Arts, Heritage and the Gaeltacht Custom House Dublin 1
+Applications for Ministerial Consent should be made using this form - NMS 5-06 Consent Application Form and returned to:The Director National Monuments Service Department of Housing, Local Government and Heritage Custom House Dublin 1

 Full details of location, ownership and works proposed should be provided.
 Please see publications for additional advice.

 Breach of these requirements is an offence.
-It is also an offence under the National Monuments Acts to dig or excavate anywhere for the purpose of uncovering archaeological features without or otherwise than in accordance with a licence issued by the Minister for Arts, Heritage and the Gaeltacht.
+It is also an offence under the National Monuments Acts to dig or excavate anywhere for the purpose of uncovering archaeological features without or otherwise than in accordance with a licence issued by the Minister for Housing, Local Government and Heritage.